solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 user configuration and simplifies custom reporting.
 The **Azure mobile app** provides similar features for mobile users.

-![The picture shows the some of the initial Azure service list.](media/azure-portal-services.png "Azure Portal Services")
+![The picture shows the some of the initial Azure service list.]

 Azure runs on a common framework of backend resource services and every action you take on the Azure portal translates into a backend set of